daveism/560-prez/5th.md

 source(paste(repo_loc,"charts_basins_all.R", sep = "/"))
 ```

-***Max wind speed for storms for Western Atlantic***

 <img alt="Max wind speed for storms for Western Atlantic" src="../master/charts/Western_Atlantic_scatter_storm_wind.png?raw=true" width="60%" height="60%" >

 In the Western Atlantic, it appears max winds are trending down?

-***Max wind speed for storms for Eastern Pacific***

 <img alt="Max wind speed for storms for Eastern Pacific" src="../master/charts/Eastern_Pacific_scatter_storm_wind.png?raw=true" width="60%" height="60%" >

 In the Eastern Pacific, it appears max winds are trending slightly up?

-Maybe all the storms that never became intense hurricanse are masking what we are looking for are intense storms getting more intense.
-Next up a max winds of intense hurricanse.
+Maybe all the storms that never became intense hurricanse are masking what we are looking for?
+Are intense storms getting more intense.
+Next up a max winds of intense hurricanes.

 [Previous page](4th.md) | [Next page](6th.md)